pesto-students/p11-sai-chaitanya-AkhilKumar-Git/Week-1/Week-1.md

 At the end of the day, the choice of hosting service depends on the specific needs of the website, including its size, traffic, complexity, and budget.

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-4. What is scaling, and why is it important for web applications?
-How does scaling differ for vertical and horizontal scaling?
+_4.What is scaling, and why is it important for web applications?
+How does scaling differ for vertical and horizontal scaling?_
 A) Scaling refers to the process of increasing the resources (such as CPU, memory, and storage) available to a web application in order to handle an increasing amount of traffic or data.
 Scaling is important for web applications because it ensures that the application can continue to operate efficiently and reliably even as demand for the application grows.

 There are two main types of scaling: **Vertical Scaling** & **Horizontal Scaling**.